billyhales/Guneralp_etal_2020_ERL/README.md

 Burak Guneralp, Meredith Reba, Billy U Hales, Elizabeth A Wentz Karen C Seto Environmental Research Letters.
 15(4). https://doi.org/10.1088/1748-9326/ab6669

-This repository contains code that is used to generate figures within the above research work.
+This repository contains code that is used to analyze data and generate figures within the above research work.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]